mihaialexandruteodor/TeoMongoText/ReadMe.md

-❗  Currentyl in development ❗
+❗  Currently in development ❗

 Getting started: